jqhoogland/remark-tangle/README.md

 - [Jesse Hoogland](https://jessehoogland.com)

-The concepts and notation are heavily inspired by a bunch of different projects:
+The concepts and notation are inspired by a bunch of different projects:

 - 🙌 **[Tangle](http://worrydream.com/Tangle/guide.html)** by [Bret Victor](http://worrydream.com/) is at the root of all of these projects.
 - [Active Markdown](https://github.com/alecperkins/active-markdown) by [Alec Perkins](https://github.com/alecperkins) most inspired the syntax.